tjmehta/coworkers/README.md

 // using optional schema
 const app = coworkers(schema)
+// add required error handler
+app.on('error', function (err) {
+  console.error(err.stack)
+})
+// setup a queue
 const consumeOpts = {/* consume options */}
 // correct usage: (note that consumeOpts becomes the second arg) app.queue('queue0', consumeOpts, function * () {})
 // errors
 const queueOpts = {/* queue options */}
 app.queue('queue0', queueOpts, consumeOpts, function * () {})
-// Error: 'app.consume() cannot use "queueOpts" when using a schema'
+// Error: 'app.queue() cannot use "queueOpts" when using a schema'
 // (It will use the queueOpts from the schema) app.queue('queue1', consumeOpts, function * () {})
-// Error: 'app.consume() requires "queue1" queue to exist in schema'
+// Error: 'app.queue() requires "queue1" queue to exist in schema'
 ```

 See "Cascading middleware" section (below) for a full example